-To realize the Almono LLC vision and achieve the development expectations, the site’s master development plan (Plan) will provide a core framework with flexible programming and development approaches to make the site adaptive to fast shifting externalities.
-Almono LLC is intending to update the current master plan of record to include a performance-based approach to accommodate a range of densities and intensity of uses from approximately 6.0 to 10.7 million sf depending on the program mix.
-The Plan for the site is being prepared by Perkins +Will (P+W), with contributions from ReMake Group and Civic Design and Planning, and is in the final stages of completion.
-It will be submitted to the City for approvals in January 2018, along with an updated mobility analysis and SP-10 zoning text revisions.
+To realize the Almono LLC vision and achieve the development expectations, the site’s Preliminary Land Development Plan (the Plan) will provide a core framework with flexible programming and development approaches to make the site adaptive to fast shifting externalities.
+Almono LLC is intending to update the current Plan of record to include a performance-based approach that accommodates a range of densities and intensity of uses, from approximately 6.0 to 10.7 million sf depending on the program mix.
+Building from the 2013 Plan and the 2015 Implementation Plan by Perkins + Will (P+W), the new Plan for the site is being finalized by ReMake Group and P+W, with contributions from Civic Design and Planning.
+It will be submitted to the City for approvals in early 2018, along with an updated mobility analysis and SP-10 zoning text revisions.

 Another core element of the Plan is the public realm that threads throughout the site.
 Nearly 20% of the total acres are reserved for public space, how the public engages and interacts with this space will be important for the success of the project.
 In such, the mobility to and around the site is focusing on prioritizing pedestrian and bicycle access and safety with consideration of Vision Zero elements.
 However, a complementary component to encouraging pedestrian and bicycle access is transit – bus, rail, aerial gondola, rideshare, demand-based service – whatever the future modes avail to the region, the Plan will be looking beyond single occupancy vehicles.